AIBappa/NDK_Tracker/backend/README.md

-# Autism Tracker Backend
+# NDK Tracker Backend

-A FastAPI-based backend server for the Autism Tracker PWA that runs locally on your laptop.
+A FastAPI-based backend server for the NDK Tracker PWA that runs locally on your laptop.

 ## Features